AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/courses.md

 # Creating, modify, and publish courses

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-To learn how to create courses, certifications, and learning programs in Captivate Prime, read this article.
+To learn how to create courses, certifications, and learning programs in Learning Manager, read this article.

 Authors can create learning objects such as courses, certifications, and learning plans.
 Learners can consume these learning objects, while administrators can track learners' progress.

-## Courses in Captivate Prime {#coursesincaptivateprime}
+## Courses in Learning Manager {#coursesincaptivateprime}

 Adobe Learning Manager enables authors to create courses using one or more modules related to virtual training, self-paced training, classroom training, and activities.
 Administrators can further use these courses to create course instances, enroll learners, assign badges, and enable feedback for these courses.
 They can also create learning programs, learning plans, and certifications using these courses.